zeek/spicy/doc/toolchain.rst

 ==============

-``spicy-dump`` is a standalone Spicy host application that compiles and executes Spicy parsers on the fly, feeds them data for proessing, and then at the end prints out the parsed information in either a readable, custom ASCII format, or as JSON (``--json`` or ``-J``).
+``spicy-dump`` is a standalone Spicy host application that compiles and executes Spicy parsers on the fly, feeds them data for processing, and then at the end prints out the parsed information in either a readable, custom ASCII format, or as JSON (``--json`` or ``-J``).
 By default, ``spicy-dump`` disables showing the output of Spicy ``print``